-Summer festival season is on the horizon at last!
-Here’s our annual fabulous festival guide to see you through from mid May to the end of September.
+Here’s our fabulous festival guide to see you through to the end of September.

-Some festivals have sold out such as Kendal Calling, also Green Man but you can put yourself on their Tixel waitlist.
-At the date of posting, all our listed festivals still have some tickets still available, but don’t dawdle…
+Some festivals have sold out such as Kendal Calling and End of the Road – also Green Man but you can add yourself to their Tixel waitlist.
+At the date of posting, all our listed festivals still have some tickets still available.

 Kaleidoscope 11 July

+Close to sellout!
 Kaleidoscope has become a favourite family fixture for north Londoners.
 The gorgeous setting of Alexandra Palace and its parklands high on a hill in north London truly comes into its own.
 The main stage is set on Ally Pally’s slope so everyone gets a clear view of the action (plus London’s skyline in the background) so there’s no need to dodge about trying to avoid that 6‑footer in front of you.
-All the better then to experience Rudimental this year, along with Black Grape and Roni Size.
-Or dance at the Cloud 10 with Groove Armada.
+All the better then to experience Rudimental this year, along with Black Grape and The Amy Winehouse Band.
+Or dance at the Cloud 10 with Groove Armada and Roni Size.
 There’s plenty for younger festival-goers too, all set in a grassy dedicated kids area.
 Kaleidoscope festival

 Beat-Herder 16–19 July